manidogabo/MiNeNS_Group_website/content/doc/failure/_index.md

 ## What are they?

-During your time in academia you will likely experience:
+During your time as a PhD you will likely experience:
-- your papers, fellowships, and grants being rejected;
+- your papers, fellowships, and grants being accepted/rejected;
-- honors, awards, and jobs you are qualified for being given to others;
+- honors, awards, and jobs you are qualified for being given to you/others;
-- and your thoughts, ideas, and values being criticized.
+- and your thoughts, ideas, and values being praised/criticized.

-These negative experiences feel personal and, if given the power, can situate how we feel belonging in the broader community of academics.
+These positive/negative experiences feel personal and, if given the power, can situate how we feel belonging in the broader community of academics.
+This, is a trap.

 Externalities are the entropy of academic growth and research life.